Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 Later in the series, you will get to [learn the React Hooks](/blog/react-hooks-tutorial/ "React Hooks tutorial").
 What they are and how they will make writing React code a breeze for you.

-Once you are well-grounded with React, [following a Gatsby site project](/blog/gatsby-tutorial-from-scratch-for-beginners/ "Gatsby tutorial") or some other once that are built on it will be a piece a cake.
+Once you are well-grounded with React, [following a Gatsby site project](/blog/gatsby-tutorial-from-scratch-for-beginners/ "Gatsby tutorial") or some other once that is built on it will be a piece a cake.

 <p style="font-size: 1.5rem; line-height: 1.3777em;
 margin-bottom: 1.8rem;